-- e.b.
-Naming of Working Drafts: The file name should follow the format of "IRGNnnnVX[XXX]" where nnnn is the IRG assigned document number and X is the version number.
+- a.
+Division of Character Subsets: By the result of IDS checking, submitted ideographs will be grouped into the following two subsets: - (1) M-set (main working set): for ideographs with proper IDS and found not to be unifiable with current standardized ideographs or previously discussed ideographs with proper IDS.
+The working procedure is that initially all ideographs in the current working set will be included in this set.
+For ideographs with questionable attribute data and/or validity of character and/or evidence identified by experts in the review process and the problems of which cannot be resolved during IRG discussions for further information, they can be moved to the D-set (Pending).
+Characters that are unifiable with standardized characters or deemed problematic can be withdrawn by submitters. - (2) D-set (discussion set): Ideographs with questionable attribute data and/or validity of character and/or evidence raised by experts in the review process and cannot be resolved during IRG discussions for further information, moved from M-Set as decision of IRG.
+Ideographs in the D-set should be withdrawn by submitters if further information cannot be supplied in the next IRG meeting. - b.
+Naming of Working Drafts: The file name should follow the format of "IRGNnnnnVX[XXX]" where nnnn is IRG assigned document number and X is the version number.
 No spaces are allowed.
 But, the use of underscore "" and period "." for separation is permissible.
-Examples of version numbers are "ExtFV1.0", "V1.0Draft", etc. - d.c.
+Examples of version numbers are "ExtFV1.0", "V1.0Draft", etc. - c.
 Glyph Images: An archive of consolidated glyph images will be produced.
-Each image should be in the size of 128 x 128 pixels with file name using the source reference and the extension .bmp. - e.d.
-Addition of Characters: No ideographs should be added to the working sets once the development process begins. - f.e.
+Each image should be in the size of 128 x 128 pixels with file name using the source reference and the extension .bmp. - d.
+Addition of Characters: No ideographs should be added to the working sets once the development process begins. - e.
 Alteration of Characters: Alteration of characters is generally not allowed because it indicates instability and may have impact on other characters in the collection.
-However, submitters may submit proposals of minor alterations of characters with justifications at the final stage or with explicit approval from the IRG as long as the altered glyphs are unifiable with the original characters.
+However, submitters may submit proposals of minor alterations of characters with justifications at the final stage or with explicit approval from IRG as long as the altered glyphs are unifiable with the original characters.
 A change of glyph beyond the Annex S unification criteria is considered to be an addition of a new character and is NOT acceptable during the development process.
 The submitter of any alteration proposal must provide the results of thorough checks and verification showing that the alteration does not affect other characters in existing standards and working sets.
-The IRG, based on its evaluation, may decide to accept the alteration, reject the proposal or request the removal-withdrawal of such a character by the submitter.
-If the submitter finds that the glyph of a character is wrong at any working stages, the character will be rejected by the IRG and should be withdrawn by the submitter. - g.f.After consolidation, the inc IRG chief editor and can ask technical editors may askand contributing experts (collectively referred to as reviewers) member bodies to review M-set and D-set based on an agreed IRG review schedule and task division.
+IRG, based on its evaluation, may decide to accept the alteration, reject the proposal or request the withdrawal of such a character by the submitter.
+If the submitter finds

+- that the glyph of a character is wrong at any working stage, the character will be rejected by IRG and should be withdrawn by the submitter. - f.
+After consolidation, the IRG chief editor can ask technical editors and contributing experts (collectively referred to as reviewers) to review M-set and D-set based on an agreed IRG review schedule and task division.